 About Codiak BioSciences

-Codiak is a clinical-stage biopharmaceutical company focused on pioneering the development of exosome-based therapeutics, a new class of medicines with the potential to transform the treatment of a wide spectrum of diseases with high unmet medical need.
+Codiak is a clinical-stage biopharmaceutical company pioneering the development of exosome-based therapeutics, a new class of medicines with the potential to transform the treatment of a wide spectrum of diseases with high unmet medical need.
 By leveraging the biology of exosomes as natural intercellular transfer mechanisms, Codiak has developed its proprietary engEx Platform to expand upon the innate properties of exosomes to design, engineer and manufacture novel exosome therapeutic candidates.
-Codiak has utilized its engEx Platform to generate a deep pipeline of engineered exosomes aimed at treating a broad range of diseases, spanning oncology, neuro-oncology, neurology, neuromuscular disease and infectious disease.
-For more information, visit http://www.codiakbio.com and follow @CodiakBio.
+Codiak has utilized its engEx Platform to generate a deep pipeline of engineered exosomes aimed at treating a broad range of diseases, spanning oncology, neuro-oncology, infectious disease and rare disease.

-This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including, among other things, statements concerning the development and therapeutic potential of exoIL-12, including expected design of clinical trials and timing of commencement of part two of Codiaks Phase 1 clinical trial in CTCL patients, timing of release of data, and statements regarding the capabilities and potential of Codiaks engEx Platform and engineered exosomes generally.
+This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including, among other things, statements concerning the development and therapeutic potential of exoSTING, including expected design of clinical trials and timing of availability and release of data, and statements regarding the capabilities and potential of Codiaks engEx Platform and engineered exosomes generally.
+In addition, Codiak has not conducted any head-to-head clinical studies that compare exoSTING to another drug product, whether investigational or approved.
+Information regarding other drug products in this news release is meant to provide context for illustrative purposes only.
+Because there are no head-to-head clinical studies, no conclusions should be made based on cross study comparison.
 Any forward-looking statements in this press release are based on managements current expectations of future events and are subject to a number of risks and uncertainties that could cause actual results to differ materially and adversely from those set forth in or implied by such forward-looking statements.
-For a discussion of these risks and uncertainties, and other important factors, any of which could cause our actual results to differ from those contained in the forward-looking statements, see the section entitled Risk Factors in Codiaks Quarterly Report on Form 10-Q for the quarter ended September 30, 2020, and in subsequent filings with the Securities and Exchange Commission, as well as discussions of potential risks, uncertainties and other important factors in Codiaks subsequent filings with the Securities and Exchange Commission.
+For a discussion of these risks and uncertainties, and other important factors, any of which could cause our actual results to differ from those contained in the forward-looking statements, see the section entitled Risk Factors in Codiaks Annual Report on Form 10-K for the year ended December 31, 2020, and in subsequent filings with the Securities and Exchange Commission, as well as discussions of potential risks, uncertainties and other important factors in Codiaks subsequent filings with the Securities and Exchange Commission.
 All information in this press release is current as of the date of this report, and Codiak undertakes no duty to update this information unless required by law.